 The landfill has been permitted to operate within the ALR since 1993 and the existing approvals ensure the land can be used for soil-based agricultural purposes once the landfill is decommissioned.
 The Agricultural Land Commission (ALC) has advised landfills can no longer be considered via a non-farm use application due to the passage of Bill 52, which prohibits construction waste debris as a permitted fill material within the ALR.
 City staff recognize the intent of this legislation, however; staff do not believe this legislation should apply to existing authorized landfill sites in the ALR prior to the adoption of this Bill.
-Staff recommend letters be sent to the Minister of Agriculture, Minister of Environment, Richmond Members of Legislative Assembly (MLAs) and the Premier of BC requesting the Provincial Government to consider all options to allow the existing landfill to operate under conditions acceptable to the City and the ALC and also maintain the current ALR boundary and the requirement that the lands be remediated to a state capable of soil-based agriculture after the term has ended, consistent with existing City policy.
+Staff recommend letters be sent to the Minister of Agriculture, Minister of Environment, Richmond Members of Legislative Assembly (MLAs) and the Premier of BC requesting the Provincial Government to consider all options to allow the existing landfill to operate in the ALR under a non-farm use approval.
+This would allow the landfill to continue to operate under conditions acceptable to the City and the ALC and also maintain the current ALR boundary and the requirement that the lands be remediated to a state capable of soil-based agriculture after the term has ended, consistent with existing City policy.